- Public Works

 - When a property owner submits a building permit application for improvements valued at $50,000 or more over a three-year period.
-The City currently requires a sewer lateral inspection when a property owner submits a permit application that involves new plumbing – a new sink or toilet, for example.
+The City currently requires a sewer lateral inspection when a property owner submits a permit application that has additions or improvements – a new sink or toilet, for example.

 - When a property is sold

 - When a sewage overflow, malfunction or another public health threat occurs at a property as determined by the City Engineer.